xhyzzZ/iChat/README.md

 # iChat
-Chat APP in ios using Swift and Objective-C
+Chat App in ios using Swift and Objective-C